gritmaxuk/Crypto-Index-Collector-System/README.md

 docker-compose down
 ```

-See [DOCKER.md](docs/DOCKER.md) for detailed documentation on Docker deployment.
+See [DOCKER.md](docs/DOCKER.md) for reference documentation on Docker deployment.

 ### Configuration